 This engine famously transformed the Mustang from a pony to a thoroughbred stallion.
 The supercharged engine significantly increased its high altitude performance, and allowed it to fight toe to toe with the best German aircraft.

 The most famous version was the P-51D.
 This aircraft used the Packard V-1650-7 engine, a licensed built version of the Merlin engine, and came with 6 .50 caliber AN/M2 machine guns.

 The P-51 also had great range, enabling for the first a fighter to travel with bomber formations from England, all the to Berlin and back.
-This had a great affect on bomber losses, chasing away intercepting German fighters.
+This had a great affect on bomber losses, chasing away intercepting Axis fighters.

 P-51s were also used as fighter bombers for ground attack, a great sight to allies fighting below.

 The P-51 was used in service with Allied air forces in Italian, Mediterranean and North African areas of service and also saw action in the Pacific War against the Japanese.
 Over the course of World War 2, P-51 pilots claimed to have shot down 4,950 enemy aircraft.